 Ditto, this may be a flashback featuring our first look at new cast addition, Peter Mullan as founder, James Delos.

-Here’s a couple of uncertainties, though — is this Angela (Talulah Riley), and who’s that sitting on the floor, cradling a dead person?
+Here’s a couple of uncertainties, though — is this new cast member, Katja Herbers That’s Angela, and who’s that sitting on the floor, cradling someone?

 Is this a flashback of Dolores and William kissing?